I was convinced my baby deserved a better mum

 I broke down in tears and shook with emotion as I finally admitted out loud, "I'm the only person who can keep my baby safe".
 This was my belief - and I hadn't even known it.
 Now to work on contesting that belief.

 I didn't get better immediately.
 Not at all.
 In fact it took nine months of counselling.
 I found therapy really hard work and didn't look forward to my weekly sessions.
-I would leave the Priory feeling completely wrung out, emotionally exhausted, and sometimes I couldn't understand why my therapist often went (in my opinion) off tangent.
+I would leave them feeling completely wrung out, emotionally exhausted, and sometimes I couldn't understand why my therapist often went - in my opinion - off on a tangent.

 One week she questioned me on my aspirations as a mother and, after listening to me talk about home-cooked food, a clean and tidy house, losing my baby weight, she suggested gently that I stop striving for perfection, and instead aim for "good enough".
 I looked at her blankly.
 "What do you mean 'good enough?'
 Why would I settle for good enough?
 I want to be the best mum possible," I said.
 She kept pressing.
 I kept resisting.
 I left that session feeling frustrated.
 In my opinion, good enough meant not enough.
 And why were we wasting valuable time on this when we should be tackling the "bully in my head" as I had come to call my anxiety?
 I yearned to be better, back to my old self.